MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-retrieving-cached-data-from-a-workbook-on-a-server.md

  Although this walkthrough assumes that you are running the code on your development computer, the code demonstrated by this walkthrough can be used on a server that does not have Excel installed.

 > [!NOTE]
 >  Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
 The Visual Studio edition that you have and the settings that you use determine these elements.
-For more information, see [Customizing Development Settings in Visual Studio](http://msdn.microsoft.com/en-us/22c4debb-4e31-47a8-8f19-16f328d7dcd3).
+For more information, see [Personalize the Visual Studio IDE](../ide/personalizing-the-visual-studio-ide.md).

 ## Prerequisites
  You need the following components to complete this walkthrough: